Julie Macklowe

-Julie Macklowe (née Lerner, December 1977) is an American socialite, philanthropist and entrepreneur.
+Julie Macklowe (née Lerner, December 1977) is an American entrepreneur, political commentator, and philanthropist.
 She is married to Billy Macklowe, son of real-estate developer Harry B. Macklowe.

 In 2021, she released The Macklowe, an American single malt whisky.
 She previously founded vbeauté, a former skincare line for women.

 Early life and education

 Macklowe was born in Aspen and raised in Arizona, the daughter of Frank Lerner.
 She took over her grandfather's T-shirt company and transformed it into a women's sportswear company.
 She completed her B.A. in economics and B.S. in commerce, graduating magna cum laude from the University of Virginia McIntire School of Commerce in 1999.
 It was there that she received an early induction into New York finance circles while taking John Griffin's class.

 Career

 In 2000, Macklowe worked with Chase Capital Management (now JPMorgan Partners) in Seoul and Hong Kong, where she helped structure leverage buyouts.
 Between 2003 and 2006, Macklowe was the managing director of Metropolitan Capital Management, and, in 2006, she joined the investment firm SAC, where she managed investment portfolios for Sigma Capital Management.

 In 2009, backed by Millennium Partners, Macklowe opened her own $250 million hedge fund, Macklowe Asset Management.
 In October 2010, Macklowe closed the fund to pursue her own investments in fashion businesses.
 In an interview the following year, she said, "I haven’t looked at a stock since the day I left.”